Coulomb gases under constraint: some theoretical and numerical results: A general conditioning framework

 \subsection{Quadratic statistics}

 Once the linear statistics case has been studied, it is natural to turn to more general constraints.
-Considering second order statistics is a first step in this direction, which motivates to consider sets of the form, for $p> 1$,
+Considering second order statistics is a first step in this direction, which motivates considering sets of the form, for $p> 1$,

 where $Q$ is the ``quadratic form''

 and $\psi:\dR^d\times\dR^d\to\dR$ is a prescribed function.
 For any~$\mu\in\mathcal{P}(\dR^d)$, we denote by

 the ``potential'' generated by~$\mu$ for the interaction~$\psi$, whenever this makes sense.
 We now make some assumptions on the interaction~$\psi$ for the functional~$Q$ to define an $I$-continuity set~$B$ in~\eqref{eq:Bquad}.